5vr/schoolproject23/English/README.md

 # Art-Integrating Chhattisgarh with Kerala under 'Ek Bharat Shreshtha Bharat'

-This repository contains information about the project "Art-Integrating Chhattisgarh with Kerala under 'Ek Bharat Shreshtha Bharat'" for a school project.
+This directory contains information about the project "Art-Integrating Chhattisgarh with Kerala under 'Ek Bharat Shreshtha Bharat'" for a school project.
 This specific folder is only for the English assignment.
 The project aims to showcase the similarities and differences in the historical places, culture, folk dances, and music of Chhattisgarh and Kerala.

 The repository includes information about the following:
 - Historical places in Chhattisgarh and Kerala